List of states with nuclear weapons: Israel

+On 7 November 2023, during the Gaza war, Heritage Minister Amihai Eliyahu said during a radio interview that a nuclear strike would be "one way" to deal with Gaza, which commentators and diplomats interpreted as a tacit admission that Israel possesses such a capability.
+His remarks were criticized by the United States and Russia, and Eliyahu was subsequently suspended from the Israeli cabinet.

 Launch authority

 The decision to use nuclear weapons is always restricted to a single person or small group of people.
 The United States and France require their respective presidents to approve the use of nuclear weapons.
 In the US, the Presidential Emergency Satchel is always handled by a nearby aide unless the President is near a command center.
 The decision rests with the Prime Minister in the United Kingdom.
 Information from China is unclear, but "the launch of nuclear weapons is commonly believed to rest with the Central Military Commission of the Chinese Communist Party."
-Russia grants such power to the President but may also require approval from the Minister of Defence and the Chief of the General Staff; weapons can also be launched using the automated Dead Hand system.
+Russia grants such power to the President but may also require approval from the Minister of Defence and the Chief of the General Staff.
 The Supreme Commander of the Armed Forces has authority in North Korea.
 India, Pakistan and Israel have committees for such a decision.

+Some countries are known to have delegated launch authority to military personnel in the event that the usual launch authority is incapacitated; whether or not the 'pre-delegated' authority exists at any particular time is kept secret.
+In the United States, some military commanders have been delegated authority to launch nuclear weapons "when the urgency of time and circumstances clearly does not permit a specific decision by the President."
+Russia has a semi automated Dead Hand system which may allow military commanders to act based on certain pre-defined criteria.
+British nuclear-armed submarine commanders are issued with "letters of last resort" written by the Prime Minister containing secret instructions which may or may not give them delegated launch authority.

 Nuclear weapons sharing

+Nuclear weapons shared by the United States

 Under NATO nuclear weapons sharing, the United States has provided nuclear weapons for Belgium, Germany, Italy, the Netherlands, and Turkey to deploy and store.
-This involves pilots and other staff of the "non-nuclear" NATO states practicing, handling, and delivering the U.S. nuclear bombs, and adapting non-U.S. warplanes to deliver U.S. nuclear bombs.
-However, since all U.S. nuclear weapons are protected with Permissive Action Links, the host states cannot easily arm the bombs without authorization codes from the U.S. Department of Defense.
-Former Italian President Francesco Cossiga acknowledged the presence of U.S. nuclear weapons in Italy.
-U.S. nuclear weapons were also deployed in Canada as well as Greece from 1963 to 1984.
-However, Canada withdrew three of the four nuclear-capable weapons systems by 1972.
-The single system retained, the AIR-2 Genie, had a yield of 1.5 kilotons, was designed to strike enemy aircraft as opposed to ground targets, and might not have qualified as a weapon of mass destruction given its limited yield.
+This involves pilots and other staff of the "non-nuclear" NATO states practicing, handling, and delivering the US nuclear bombs, and adapting non-US warplanes to deliver US nuclear bombs.
+However, since all US nuclear weapons are protected with Permissive Action Links, the host states cannot easily arm the bombs without authorization codes from the US Department of Defense.
+Former Italian President Francesco Cossiga acknowledged the presence of US nuclear weapons in Italy.
+US nuclear weapons were also deployed in Canada as well as Greece from 1963.
+However, the United States withdrew three of the four nuclear-capable weapons systems from Canada by 1972, the fourth by 1984, and all nuclear-capable weapons systems from Greece by 2001.
+As of April 2019, the United States maintained around 100 nuclear weapons in Europe, as reflected in the accompanying table.